noisyn/QuPE/README.md

 # QuPE
-QuPE is a Python library for pump-probe and electron spin resonance measurements in scanning tunneling microscopy.
+QuPE is a Python library for pump-probe measurements and constant amplitude radio-frequency sweeps in a scanning tunneling microscope (STM) using the lock-in detection technique.

+It allows for the correction of losses due to frequency-dependent transmission in the cabling.
+Furthermore, additional signals due to capacitive crosstalk can be accounted for when calculating the transfer function.

+The generation of the constant amplitude radio-frequency sweeps essentially follows the description of Paul et al. - [Review of Scientific Instruments 87, 074703 (2016)](https://doi.org/10.1063/1.4955446).
+However, it extends the implementation by compensation for additional crosttalk signals.
+The pump-probe measurement technique in the STM is described, for example, by Loth. et al. - [Science 329, 1628 (2010)](https://doi.org/10.1126/science.1191688)

-The implementations are designed for the following hardware:
+The implementations here are designed for the following hardware:
 - Keysight M8190A Arbitrary Waveform Generator
 - R&S®SMA100B RF Signal Generator
 - NI USB-6212

+Current version 0.23 (02.01.2022)

 ## Installation
 Clone the Github repository using